Guide

 Use the right tools for remote team management

-Choosing the right tools depends on your team size, project complexity, and budget.
-Every tool has a learning curve, so factor in setup time when making decisions.
+The right tools help your remote team collaborate effectively without adding unnecessary complexity.
+Choose tools based on your team size, project needs, and budget, and factor in setup time when making decisions.

 Before hiring external help, check whether someone on your team has expertise with a particular platform.
 Appointing an internal "tool guru" saves money and speeds up adoption.